 Sean holds a Master’s in Business Administration (MBA) from the University of Alberta, a Bachelor of Commerce degree for the University of Alberta and is a member of the Institute of Corporate Directors (Rotman DEP).

 The Wood Buffalo region is full of passionate people, businesses, and civic partners who pride themselves on taking every project and opportunity to the next level.
-It’s in this spirit that Noralta Lodge is excited to take on the role of Official Athletes’ Village for the 2015 Western Canada Summer Games, hosting the 2,500 athletes and 300 technical officials visiting our region.
-As we do every day for the hardworking men and women in the Athabasca Oil Sands, we are proud to offer accommodations that will help them reach their peak performance.
+It’s in this spirit that Noralta Lodge was excited to take on the role of Official Athletes’ Village for the 2015 Western Canada Summer Games, hosting the 2,500 athletes and 300 technical officials visiting our region.
+As we do every day for the hardworking men and women in the Athabasca Oil Sands, we were proud to offer accommodations that helped them reach their peak performance.

-In true Wood Buffalo form, we’ll show them the absolute best in northern hospitality.
+In true Wood Buffalo form, we showed them the absolute best in northern hospitality.

 Noralta Lodge is proud to support initiatives that help develop the quality of life and economic health of the communities in which we, and our clients, operate.
 Our community investment benefits people living not only in Western Canada, but across the globe, by providing financial and volunteer support for the projects and organizations that meet their vision for the future.

 Our Corporate Social Responsibility Committee works to review submissions and identify areas that allow Noralta Lodge to provide community support with a primary focus being on: our team members, environment, health and wellness, and sport and youth.